 Religious School

-The TBJ religious school provides the environment for children to learn and grow, while developing a positive sense of self and commitment to their Jewish values.
+Kadimah provides the environment for children to learn and grow, while developing a positive sense of self and commitment to their Jewish values.
 Their spirit of love and hope is embraced by the congregation, and keeps TBJ an exciting and vibrant place to be.

 Today's Calendar